jupyter4edu/jupyter-edu-book/09-glossary.md

 of a labeled process.
 For example, "wash, rinse, repeat" is a common pattern for cleaning various objects.

+**software distribution**: A collection of software that is typically installed in bulk and is designed to ensure interoperability.

 **service, JupyterHub**: JupyterHub can take advantage of additional separate, but integrated, software extensions.
 These are called "services."